bonnieslocombe/g3_mapmaking/README.md

 The `mapmaker` module contains the main script `g3mapmaker.py` used in the pipeline `full_g3pipeline.ipynb` to create a combined map of Jupiter from the simulated data files.

 The notebook `Jupiter_sim.ipynb` explores the format of these .g3 files and explains how to apply detector offsets using quaternions.

+The goal is that this initial pipeline structure can be used to develop the final Quick-Look Mapmaker for CCAT.